EGYPT • SEPTEMBER 19-25, 2020

 GIZA PYRAMID COMPLEX

 Also called the Giza Necropolis, the site includes the Great Pyramid of Giza, the Pyramid of Khafre, and the Pyramid of Menkaure, along with their associated pyramid complexes and the Great Sphinx of Giza.
-The Great Pyramid and the Pyramid of Khafre are the largest pyramids built in ancient Egypt, and they have historically been common as emblems of ancient Egypt in the Western imagination.
+The Great Pyramid and the Pyramid of Khafre are the largest pyramids built in ancient Egypt, and they have historically been emblems of ancient Egypt in the Western imagination.
 One of the Seven Wonders of the World, it is by far the oldest of the ancient Wonders and the only one still in existence.

 MUSEUM OF EGYPTIAN ANTIQUITIES